GRADES 7 AND 8

 1. Why a Montessori Middle School in Duluth?
 Our Head of School Mark Niedermier explains the rationale behind the MRM Middle School in this short 2.5-minute video:

-2. Montessori Middle School alumna Maddie Keeler, who is Lester Primary's Guide, reflects on how Montessori Middle School solidified her self-confidence, and shares her hopes for our inaugural group of middle schoolers.
+2. Montessori Middle School alumna Maddie Keeler, who is Lester Primary's Guide, reflects on how Montessori Middle School solidified her self-confidence, and shares her hopes for our middle schoolers.

 The Mission of Many Rivers Montessori

 Many Rivers Montessori is a learning environment that fosters independent, academically prepared, and socially responsible citizens who will be lifelong learners and problem solvers.
 We provide an ideal learning environment that focuses on the whole child during each stage of development from toddlerhood through adolescence — the benefits of which last a lifetime.

 Nondiscrimination Statement as to Students

 Many Rivers Montessori values diversity in every aspect of the school community.
 It is the policy of MRM not to discriminate in violation of the law on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, sexual orientation, gender identity or disability in the administration of its admissions policies, educational policies, scholarship and loan programs, athletic programs and other school-related programs.